emiljapelt/trench/doc/builtins.md

 **features:** ipc

-Every field can contain an *int* value, which is set using the `write` function. `read` returns the value from the field the player is standing on.
+Every field can contain an `int` value, which is set using the `write` function.
+This function returns the value from the field the player is standing on.

 ---